danielgsims/hyperdrive/README.md

 ## Rules

   * A Hyperdrive response MUST be valid JSON
-  * A Hyperdrive response MUST have a key called hyperquote which uses the Quote from the table below based on the HTTP Status Code
+  * If Hyperdrive response sends a body, the body MUST have a key called hyperquote whose contents SHOULD be the Quote from the table below based on the HTTP Status Code.
+Other quotes can be substituted if needed.
   * A Hyperdrive response SHOULD use the media type application/vnd.hyperdrive+json

 ## Example